Legal assistance for review of detention

 Swiss Refugee Council Visit Website

 Detained persons have the right to communicate with their legal representative (Article 81(1) FNIA).
-With the new asylum procedure in force since March 2019, asylum seekers are systematically assigned a legal representative.
-However, in cases where the legal representative has resigned the mandate of representation – which occurs when he/she does not make appeal against the Dublin or the asylum decision – he/she would consequently not be formally informed if one of his/her former clients has been detained.
-It would be up to the detained person to contact him/her, but no representation is ensured given that the mandate has been resigned and detention falls outside the mandate of the appointed legal representation.
+However, in cases where the legal representative has resigned the mandate of representation – which occurs when they do not appeal against the Dublin or the asylum decision – they would consequently not be formally informed if one of their former clients has been detained.
+It would be up to the detained person to contact them, but no representation is ensured given that the mandate has been resigned from and detention falls outside the mandate of the appointed legal representation.

 Access to legal advice and representation for persons who apply for asylum at the airport and are consequently confined in the transit zone is guaranteed by Article 22(3bis) of the Asylum Act.

-On the other hand, access to legal advice and representation for those persons applying for asylum in detention facilities (be they detained under immigration or criminal law) is not explicitly mentioned in the law, which has led to several cases where such legal representation for the asylum procedure had not been provided.
+On the other hand, access to legal advice and representation for those persons applying for asylum in detention facilities (be they detained under immigration or criminal law) is not explicitly mentioned in the law, which has led to several cases where such legal representation for the asylum procedure was not provided.
 In November 2019, the Federal Administrative Court clarified that the fact that the person concerned had lodged her asylum application while in detention does not dispense the competent authority of its duty to duly investigate the application in accordance with the law in force, in particular to ensure the right to free legal advice and representation.[6]
+In September 2022, the SEM has informed that all persons applying for asylum from detention or prison would be granted legal representation, provided by the legal advice offices in the cantons that are responsible for the extended procedure.

 [1] Federal Supreme Court, ATF122 I 49, 27 February 1996, para 2c/cc; ATF 134 I 92, 21 January 2008, para 3.2.3.